-• For LTD84XXK-EA/ LTD84XXK-ST/ LTD92XXK-ST series, there are two HDMI interfaces of which the HDMI 1 and VGA interfaces share simultaneous output.
-For HDMI1/VGA output, up to
+- For LTD84XXK-ST more than 24CH series, there are two HDMI interfaces of which the HDMI 1 and VGA interfaces share simultaneous output.
+For HDMI1/VGA output, up to 1920 × 1080 resolution is supported.
+For HDMI 2 output, up to 4K (3840 × 2160) resolution is supported; - 1/4/6/8/9/16/25/36/64 screen live view is supported, and the display sequence of screens is adjustable;

-- 1920×1080 resolution is supported.
-For HDMI 2 output, up to 4K (3840 × 2160) resolution is supported; - 1/4/6/8/9/16/25/36/64 screen live view is supported, and the display sequence of screens is adjustable; - Live view screen can be switched in group and manual switch and automatic cycle live view are also provided, the interval of automatic cycle can be adjusted; - CVBS output only serves as the aux output or live view output. - Quick setting menu is provided for live view; - The selected live view channel can be shielded; - For -S series, VCA information overlay in live view for the supported analog cameras and in smart playback for the supported analog and IP cameras; - Motion detection, video-tampering detection, video exception alarm, video loss alarm and VCA alarm functions; - For LTD84XXK-ST/ LTD92XXK-ST series DVR, analog channel supports 1-ch people counting function and heat map function; - LTD85XXK-DT series support deep learning-based analysis: re-recognition of the human body or vehicle target in behavior detection to reduce false alarm.
-Support 2-ch detection for LTD85XXK-DT series; - For -S series DVR, if enhanced VCA mode is enabled, full-channel line crossing detection and intrusion detection, and 2-ch sudden scene change detection are supported, but 2K/4K output and 4 MP/5 MP/8 MP signal input are not supported; if enhanced VCA mode is disabled, 2-ch line crossing detection and intrusion detection, and 2-ch sudden scene change detection are supported, and 2K/4K output and 4 MP/5 MP/8 MP signal input are also supported.
-LTD83XXK-ET series support up to 4-ch line crossing detection and intrusion detection if enhanced VCA mode is enabled.
-And LTD8316K-ET DVR also support 1-ch sudden scene change detection.
-LTD84XXK-EA series DVR support up to 4-ch line crossing detection and intrusion detection if enhanced VCA mode is enabled, and 1-ch sudden scene change detection.
-For -E series DVR, the enhanced VCA mode also conflicts with the 2K/4K output and 4 MP/5 MP/8 MP signal input.
+- Live view screen can be switched in group and manual switch and automatic cycle live view are also provided, the interval of automatic cycle can be adjusted; - CVBS output only serves as the aux output or live view output. - Quick setting menu is provided for live view; - The selected live view channel can be shielded; - Except for -DT series , for -ST series DVR, VCA information overlay in live view for the supported analog cameras and in smart playback for the supported analog and IP cameras; - Motion detection, video-tampering detection, video exception alarm, video loss alarm and VCA alarm functions; - For LTD9232K-ST/ LTD84XXK-ST series DVR, 1-ch analog camera supports people counting and heat map functions; - -DT series DVR supports false alarm filtering and picture re-recognition for up to 16-ch behavior (line crossing and intrusion) detection; - -DT series DVR supports false alarm filtering and picture re-recognition for human body detection; - -DT series support deep learning-based analysis: re-recognition of the human body or vehicle target in behavior detection to filter false alarm, supports 2-ch detection; - For -ST series DVR, if enhanced VCA mode is enabled, full-channel line crossing detection and intrusion detection, and 2-ch sudden scene change detection are supported, but 2K/4K output and 4 MP/5 MP/8 MP signal input are not supported; if enhanced VCA mode is disabled, 2-ch line crossing detection and intrusion detection, and 2-ch sudden scene change detection are supported, and 2K/4K output and 4 MP/5 MP/8 MP signal input are also supported. -ET series support up to 4-ch line crossing detection and intrusion detection if enhanced VCA mode is enabled.
+LTD84XXK-ST series DVR support up to 4-ch line crossing detection and intrusion detection if enhanced VCA mode is enabled, and 1-ch sudden scene change detection.
+For HQHI series DVR, the enhanced VCA mode also conflicts with the 2K/4K output and 4 MP/5 MP/8 MP signal input.
 For the analog channels, the line crossing detection and intrusion detection conflict with other VCA detection such as sudden scene change detection, face detection and vehicle detection.
 You can only enable one function; - Privacy mask; - Zooming in/out by clicking the mouse and PTZ tracing by dragging mouse; - When specified CVBS camera is connected, you can control PTZ via Coaxitron and call the OSD of the camera.